kasularoja/fullstack-project-roja-k/README.md

 └── README.md
 ```

-##  Installation & Setup Instructions
+#  Installation & Setup Instructions

 # Prerequisites
-- Node.js ≥ 18
+- Node.js
-- Java ≥ 17
+- Java 21
 - Maven or Gradle
-- PostgreSQL (or use H2 for testing)
+- MySQL (or use H2 for testing)

 # Backend Setup